vEnhance/1802/src/scalint.typ

   $ op("SurfArea")("hemisphere") = 2 pi dot 1 = 2 pi $
   and the surface area of the sphere is thus $2 pi dot 2 = #boxed[$ 4 pi $]$.
 ]

+=== For a flat surface

+This is the really easy special case of $z = f(x,y)$ when $f(x,y) = c$ is constant.
+Your parametrization is just $ bf(r)(x,y) = angle.l x,y,c angle.r. $

+I hesitated to include this row because it's so easy and is a special case of the first row, but it's common enough I decided I might as well toss it in.
+However, you should have no problem deriving this yourself even in your sleep; it's literally
+$ (partial bf(r)) / (partial x) &= angle.l 1, 0, 0 angle.r \
+  (partial bf(r)) / (partial y) &= angle.l 0, 1, 0 angle.r $
+and the cross product of these is $angle.l 0,0,1 angle.r$, so there you go.

+Note that you might encounter flat surfaces parallel to the $x z$ or $y z$ planes instead.
+In which case you should just swap the roles of the variables.

 === For the curved part of the cylinder in cylindrical coordinates